If you travel away from home overnight on business, you can deduct these travel expenses:

 Other expenses, like public stenographer's fees or computer rental fees

-If your trip is mainly for business but includes some personal activities, these expenses are deductible:
+If your trip is mainly for business but includes some personal activities, you can deduct these expenses:

 Travel expenses to and from the business destination